 Some studies find a symptomatic improvement in chronic prostatitis when probiotics are in the treatment.
 When administered along with antibiotics, probiotics can prevent prostatitis progression and its complications (12,13).

 Gastric ulcers are very common.
 They feature a defect of the mucosal lining in the stomach, and Helicobacter pylori are among the most common causes.
 But we could prevent ulcers and speed up the treatment by using the right probiotics.

 Probiotics work in different ways to protect your stomach.
 They strengthen the gastric mucosal barrier, a fundamental defense of the digestive tube.
 They promote anti-inflammatory actions and upregulate growth factors to speed up recovery.
-They induce blood vessel formation to nourish newly formed tissue.
-Thus, they have been considered a useful complementary treatment in gastric ulcers (14).
+And,they induce blood vessel formation to nourish newly formed tissue.
+Thus, they are a useful complementary treatment in gastric ulcers (14).

 14) Can Raise Testosterone Level